RevinderDev/revinderdev.github.io/content/book_summary_rust_atomics.md

 Counter: 200000
 ```

 Ahh!
 Lovely!
 There are probably issues with that - it is a naive implementation by someone who doesn't even program in `zig` at all.
 I will once again refer you to a book for deeper explanations as to what could go wrong with it.
+You can also see how close the implementation is to that of a Rust.
+I didn't really have to wrestle to get it working.
+That's because all these primitives, memory orderings and functions are mostly present in all systems languages.

 ## Summary